k3s-io/k3s-ansible/README.md

 ### Server config file permissions

 The server role writes `/etc/rancher/k3s/config.yaml` at mode `0644`.
-That file holds the cluster token, so any local account on a server node can read the credential that joins a node to the cluster.
+That file can contain the cluster token, so any local account on a server node can read the credential that joins a node to the cluster.
 Set `k3s_server_config_mode` to narrow it:

 ```yaml
 k3s_server_config_mode: "0640"
 ```

 K3s reads the file as root, so any mode that root can read works.
-The upgrade role rewrites the same file and honours the same variable.
+The upgrade role rewrites the same file and honors the same variable.
 The default stays `0644`.

 ## Upgrading